-The two types of podcasts and podcast pitches
+The 2 types of pitches for podcast publicity

 When a client first comes through the door, we end up drafting two kinds of pitches for the two different types of podcasts we most often see.
 One pitch I call “the journey pitch” and the other I call a “how to” pitch.